Green Currin

-Green Currin (October 20, 1842 or 1844 – October 21, 1918) was the first African American to serve in the Oklahoma Territorial Legislature that existed before statehood in 1907.
+Green I. Currin (October 20, 1842 or 1844 – October 21, 1918) was the first African American to serve in the Oklahoma Territorial Legislature that existed before statehood in 1907.
 He was the author of the Oklahoma Territory's first civil rights legislation, a proposal to penalize racial violence, that failed by one vote.

-Currin participated in the Land Run of 1889 and served as the grand master of an African American Masonic Order in Oklahoma.
+Currin participated in the Land Run of 1889 and served as the Grand Master of the St. John Grand Lodge of Oklahoma, Prince Hall Freemasonry.

 Early life

 There is conflicting information about Currin's birth, which is listed as October 20, 1842, in Tennessee, in a published obituary and as 1844 in a 1900 U.S. Census for Oklahoma Territory.

 After living in Nashville, Tennessee and Kansas, Currin participated in the Land Run of 1889 in Kingfisher County, Oklahoma Territory.

 Political career

 A Republican, Currin, was one of five delegates elected to the Oklahoma Territorial House of Representatives from Kingfisher County, taking his seat August 27, 1890.

 Due to an incident in Kingfisher in which three white men clubbed and injured an African American man, Currin authored House Bill 119, which penalized racial violence.
 After receiving approval in the Territorial House of Representatives, it failed by one vote in the Territorial Senate.

 Currin did not run for re-election after his first term.